kimerajoseph/FRIDAY_code_challenge_KJ/README.md

 ```
 pip install -r requirements.txt
 ```
-6. Set up your environment variables in .env file
+6. Set up your environment variables in .env file.
 You have to set up your email first.
 If you are using gmail, <a href="https://support.google.com/accounts/answer/6010255?hl=en"><p>Check out this link </p></a>
+These emails are to be used in sending alerts to team members
 ```
 sending_email_address=<your-sample-email-address>
 password=<password-for-your-sample-application>